MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

      > [!div class="mx-imgBorder"]
      > ![Configuration options to enable data sharing with Microsoft Dataverse](media/datasharing-with-DataverseMDL.png)

    When you run processes, such as data ingestion or segment creation, corresponding folders will be created in the storage account you specified above.
-Data files and model.json files will be created and added to the respective subfolders based on the process you run.
+Data files and model.json files will be created and added to folders based on the process name.

    If you create multiple environments of Customer Insights and choose to save the output entities from those environments in your storage account, separate folders will be created for each environment with ci_<environmentid> in the container.